Qazaroth/PGet/README.md

 5. Update feature: PGet also updates itself or at least checks for new updates so that you are always up-to-date.

 ## Running PGet
+Before even running PGet, be sure to install `requests` package from pip.
+You can do so by typing: `pip install requests` in a command prompt or powershell or any terminal.

 For Windows Users: You can use the batch files provided <br>
 For Non-Windows Users: I'm not sure...